 * And within a few days of the Kinsey Report, heralded new young writer, Gore Vidal, publishes The City and the Pillar.
 Written in blunt, pulp prose it is a novel with an undisguised gay male protagonist and set in the contemporary homosexual subculture.
-The daily New York Times refuses to review his next five books, and Vidal always insisted that his fiction career took a major hit because of this novel.
-Any set-back, however, was only temporary, as he would steadily become America's most well-known and brilliant gay public figure in the second half of the 20th century -- novelist, playwright, politician, essayist and social commentator.
+The very homophobic daily New York Times refuses to review his next five books, and Vidal always insisted that his fiction career took a major hit because of this novel.
+Any set-back, in fact, was only short term, as he would steadily become America's most well-known and brilliant gay public figure in the second half of the 20th century -- novelist, playwright, politician, essayist and social commentator.
 Almost three decades later the Times began to cautiously ease up on its homophobic policies.

 Gore Vidal put a knot in